 Q. What if my son/daughter gets sick?
 Or Homesick?

 A. Students who get sick on campus are encouraged to seek medical attention from the school nurse or one of the local hospitals.
 We also encourage students to go home so that they can get healthy and do not infect others in the community.
 It is always important that your son/daughter contact their RA and professors when missing classes or going home for a medical condition.
 If your child is homesick, try to find out what the problem is.
 Most of the time there is an underlying issue, such as roommates, school, friends, etc. We also have resources on campus for students such as RAs, professional staff members, counseling services, and the school registered nurse.

-Q. Why was my son/daughter placed into Bonaventure vs. Marian?
+Q. Why was my son/daughter placed in Bonaventure vs. Marian?

-A. Student placement into the residence halls is based on date of contract.
+Student placement in a residence hall is based on date of contract.
 The earlier we receive a student's contract and the $100 deposit, the more likely we are to place them into their requested hall.
 Sometimes we cannot accommodate all students' requests, but we do our best.

 Q. What are the residence hall rules?

-A. Just like any campus and housing facility, we have rules on our campus.
-All university and housing rules can be found in our student handbook.
+A. Just like any campus and housing facility, there are rules on our campus.
+All university and housing rules can be found in the student handbook.
 Each student receives a handbook when he/she arrives for the first time.
-A copy of the rules and regulations can be found on the Viterbo website.
+A copy of the rules and regulations can also be found on the Viterbo website.